spectrum-finance/docs/docs/2-protocol-overview/execution-bots.md

 ---
-sidebar_position: 1
+sidebar_position: 2
+hide: true
 ---

-# Manage Docs Versions
+# Execution Bots

 Docusaurus can manage multiple versions of your docs.